zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

   - [Task 14: Connect to SqlServer2008 VM](#task-14-connect-to-sqlserver2008-vm)
   - [Task 15: Restore and configure the ContosoInsurance database on the SqlServer2008 VM](#task-15-restore-and-configure-the-contosoinsurance-database-on-the-sqlserver2008-vm)
   - [Task 16: Install required software on the SqlServer2008 VM](#task-16-install-required-software-on-the-sqlserver2008-vm)

-> **IMPORTANT**: Many Azure resources require globally unique names.
-Throughout these steps you will see the word "SUFFIX" as part of resource names.
-You should replace this with your Microsoft alias, initials, or another value to ensure resources are uniquely named.

 ## Task 1: Create an Azure Storage account